map-nerd-peter/covid19-highest-lowest/README.md

 * This Python tool checks rolling values to detect the true high or low value in the wave of infection.
 It can detect the alternate high or low of an infection wave, such as the alternate high infection value which occurred in the U.S. on April 24, 2020.

 ![US1](example_plots/US_highest.png "Click to see enlarged US plot image")

+* __Viewing the Plots on a Computer:__

+* The plots are rendered by the Matplotlib plotting library.
+Be sure to click on the "Maximize" button to see the plot with correct dimensions and font.

 * __Software Requirements:__